cisert/bcpaff/README.md

 # bcpaff - Exploring protein-ligand binding affinity prediction with electron density-based geometric deep learning

-Details are described in our [paper] (TODO: add link).
+Details are described in our [paper](https://doi.org/10.26434/chemrxiv-2023-585vf).
 Please cite if you use this work.

 ![](img.png)